lb3361/gigatron-lcc/src/gigatron.md

 # -- expressions
 # All the following nonterminals represent expressions in the tree grammar.
 # They differ by what they represent in the sequence grammar.
-# -- reg is the boundary between instruction sequences and
+# -- reg and regx are the boundary between instruction sequences and
 #    the register allocator.
-When it appears on the left hand side of a rule,
+When they appear on the left hand side of a rule,
-#    it represents a completed sequence of instruction that stores
+#    they represents a completed sequence of instruction that stores
 #    its result in a register to be allocated by ralloc.
-#    When it appears on the right hand side of a rule, it represents the
+#    When they appears on the right hand side of a rule, they represent the
 #    register name containing the value of the expression.
+The only difference
+#    is that the allocator (preralloc) cannot allocate an accumulator to a regx.
 # -- ac represents a sequence of instruction that places the expression value
 #    into register vAC, potentially clobbeting LAC, FAC, and the scratch registers.
 # -- lac and fac are the same but respectively compute long results and fp results